scalastic/scalastic.github.io/_posts/en/2021-07-13-aws-aurora-documentation.markdown

 ### High performance and scalability

 - High Performance:
-  * It is optimized for the Cloud
+  * It is connected to the Cloud
-  * It supports Low Latency reading with up to 15 Read Replicas in multi-AZ (but still 1 Master for Writing operations)
+  * It supports Low Latency reading with up to 15 Read Replicas in Multi-AZ
+  * Depending on the option chosen, one can have 1 Master in Writing or several connected to the same storage volume
 - Scaling:
   * Automatic Storage Auto Scaling increase in 10 GB increments up to 128 TB
   * The number of Read Replicas can be managed by an Auto Scaling Group
+  * A Serverless option allows you to manage intermittent and unpredictable workloads

 ### Availability